loki-47-6F-64/kitty/README.md

 # Kitty

-Kitty is library designed to ease make use of and extend functionality Modules that add dependencies don't build by default
+Kitty is a library designed to ease both making use of and extending functionality Modules that add dependencies don't build by default

 ### Module err: